Summary: The Spirit of Laws (page 6)

 A republic must fear something.
 The fear of the Persians maintains the laws among the Greeks.
 A singular thing!
 The more secure these states are, the more, like waters that are too still, they are subject to corruption 4.

-Despotism, on the other hand, is in a state of perpetual decay, as it is by nature corrupt.
+Despotism, by contrast, is in a state of perpetual decay, as it is corrupt by nature.

-This highlights the importance of a government’s principle.
-When it becomes corrupted, even the best laws turn bad and inadequate.
+This underlines the importance of a government's principle: when it becomes corrupted, even the best laws turn bad.

-The size of a city also plays a role in determining the appropriate form of government.
-Only a republic can survive in a city; a despot or a king would be overthrown.
+The size of a territory also determines the appropriate form of government.
+Only a republic can survive in a small city; a despot or a king would be overthrown.
 A monarchical state must be of moderate size, whereas despotisms extend over vast and unwieldy territories.

-As a result, enlarging or shrinking a country's territory may lead to a change in its political system.
+Enlarging or shrinking a country's territory may therefore bring about a change in its political system.

 Book IX

 To ensure their security, republics form federations.
-Despotic states, by contrast, practise a scorched earth policy, devastating their borderlands to prevent foreign armies from advancing into their territory.
-Monarchies, on the other hand, build fortresses.
+Despotic states, by contrast, practise a scorched earth policy, devastating their borderlands to prevent foreign armies from advancing.
+Monarchies build fortresses.

 If republics and monarchies wage war, despotisms launch invasions.